Thema von BalticLegal im Forum Dies ist ein Forum in...

 According to the annual review conducted by the Latvian State Land Service (SLS), during the period July 2011 to July 2012 almost 50% of the total turnover in the local real estate market was related to sale and purchase of buildings and apartments.
 According to the same annual review by the SLS, of all the groups involved in the local real estate market, the second most active group were foreign investors.
 Experts also pointed to continued growth in demand for Latvian real estate as a driver for the ongoing increase in sales prices.

-Latvian laws provide an opportunity for foreign investors who have purchased qualifying real estate in Latvia to apply for a residence permit in Latvia.
+Residence permit Latvian laws provide an opportunity for foreign investors who have purchased qualifying real estate in Latvia to apply for a residence permit in Latvia.
 In order to qualify, very specific requirements (set forth in the regulations) must be met - So it would be sensible to take advice before begining your real estate search.

 Residence permits in Latvia can be very valuable, since Latvia is part of both the European Union and the Schengen area.
 The holder of a Latvian residence permit may not only Work, reside, run a business and study in Latvia, but can also travel to other countries of the Schengen area for up to 90 days without any further registration or visas - Residents of Latvia need never worry about Schengen visas for tourism or business trips anywhere in the Schengen zone.

-After you have become the legal owner of real estate in Latvia, you may use it however you wish - including to start or expand your business if that is what you desire.
+New opportunities After you have become the legal owner of real estate in Latvia, you may use it however you wish - including to start or expand your business if that is what you desire.
 This could be quite profitable.

 If you have purchased a commercial property (factory, warehouse, hotel, office etc.), you may run your business there or lease it to any other company.